 The game itself which naturally plays a lot like Myst, takes place in a haunted mansion of sorts.
 The layout is the same as the Prince glyph so it's not particularly big but the rooms are at least varied and good to look at.
 Each room holds different aspects of Prince's career, whether it be the recording studio, a music room or bedroom which is guarded by scantily clad women embossed on the door.
 There's also a virtual reality room and a hallway in outer space, so I doubt any of this comes from any real-world counterpart but you'll definitely encounter some memorable sights.

 The biggest enjoyment I got out it is some of the weird things that you'll encounter.
-From the strangely hypnotic morphs to Prince's secret stash of S&M gear and the bizarre fixation of the word "come", the whole experience is more like a hallucinagenic trip than a game.
+From the strangely hypnotic morphs to Prince's secret stash of S&M gear and the bizarre fixation of the word "come", the whole experience is more like a hallucinogenic trip than a game.
 Perhaps that was the entire purpose.
 If you want to see everything though, you might get frustrated.
 There's a strange logic to how everything works and is displayed, and your reward for clicking on that random framed painting is tenuously linked to the environment at best.
-Needless to say there's plenty of WTF momemts.
+Needless to say, there's plenty of WTF moments.

 Like most releases in the multi-media CD-ROM genre, I find it difficult to recommend Prince Interactive as anything more than a short time waster yet after losing the man himself last week, it's also a fitting tribute to the strange career of one of the best songwriters pop music has ever known.